Purdue-CS193/homework-0-Mastadoon/index.md

+# Alex's First CS193 Homework
+- The icebreaker questions at the start of the first class
+- The attendence quiz at the end
+- One of my friends is in the same class

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.